janstrng/Evaluating-IoT-devices/Framework.md

 # Framework for evaluating IoT-devices

 ## Scope of framework
+The framework does not depict a methodology of how to performe a penetration-test or detect vulnerabilities in IoT-devices.
+The main goal is to get an indication of how security has been taken into consideration in regards to the end-user.
+The framework does not replace GDPR or other requirements, but is a suggestion for users and vendors, with limited resources, of how to evaluate the security of an IoT-device.

 ## Limitations
 The framework does not include criteria for implementation of functionalities and will not make use of methods that require specialized knowledge such as code-reviewing and vulnerability-hunting/ research.